Disabled Solicitors Network advisory committee

 Elisabeth is a qualified solicitor (non-practising).
 Her research interests focus on equality, disability and legal education.

-She has a professional doctorate in law on the lived experience of disability in law school and has a particular interest in building inclusive professional cultures for disabled law students as they transition from education into the legal profession.
+Elisabeth has a particular interest in building inclusive professional cultures for disabled law students as they transition from education into the legal profession.

 Lizzie Hardy

-Lizzie Hardy is a white woman with long fair hair.
-She is wearing a black and white dress and glasses.
-She is smiling with a closed mouth.
 Lizzie is an associate at Eversheds Sutherland, specialising in employment law and diversity and inclusion issues.

-Lizzie founded and leads Project Rise; an initiative that seeks to introduce part-time training as standard practice across the legal profession.
+Lizzie founded and leads Project Rise, an initiative that seeks to introduce part-time training as standard practice across the legal profession.

 Ryan Kelly